franckalbinet/ictp-3268-data-science/README.md

 * **Step 1**: setup up your working environment (see above);
 * **Step 2 [Optional]**: In case you need a Python primer for Data Science, you will find one [here](./hands-on-sessions/notebooks/0-python-language-essentials-for-data-science.ipynb);
 * **Step 3**: Execute, modify and expand this [notebook](./hands-on-sessions/notebooks/2-time-series-visualization-python.ipynb) on Time Series Visualization;
-* **Step 4 [Optional]**: Execute, modify and expand this [notebook](./hands-on-sessions/notebooks/3-mapping-buoys.ipynb) to learn how to map geographical data and visualize RSSI embedded on Buoys drifting in the Gulf of Trieste;
+* **Step 4 [Optional]**: Execute, modify and expand this [notebook](./hands-on-sessions/notebooks/3-mapping-buoys.ipynb) to learn how to map geographical data and visualize RSSI embedded on Buoys drifting in the Gulf of Trieste.
 You will need to install specific version of packages hosted in a different channel.
 To do so, simply run:
 ```
 conda install -c conda-forge folium=0.5